Dynamic Universal Approximation Theory: The Basic Theory for Transformer-based Large Language Models: Discussion

-Theoretically, we have established that Transformer networks act as concrete implementations of the UAT, leveraging its potent capability to approximate any Borel measurable function, thus ensuring the high-dimensional function approximation advantage of models based on UAT.
-While UAT possesses immense function approximation abilities, it inherently lacks the capacity of approximating multiple functions simultaneously.
-However, language tasks are by nature diverse, potentially requiring the approximation of different functions based on the input.
-For instance, summarizing, translating, and continuing the same text content, the function space remains entirely the same except for minor variations in prompt words.
-Without the ability to dynamically approximate functions based on input, but merely fitting based on a general function trend, it would lead to approximating the same function, hence producing identical or similar output.
-Therefore, LLMs need to distinguish and adapt to these nearly identical functions, thereby dynamically generating response functions based on input.
-The MHA mechanism in Transformers provides LLMs with the capability to dynamically approximate relevant functions based on input.
-In particular, MHA mechanism allows for the dynamic adjustment of UAT's parameters according to the input, thereby laying the theoretical foundation for Transformer-based LLMs to simultaneously tackle multifaceted tasks such as translation, continuation, summarization, code generation, and solving mathematical problems.
+Theoretically, we have established that Transformer networks are concrete implementations of the DUAT, enabling them more powerful approximation ability than UAT.
+While UAT provides powerful function approximation capabilities, it inherently lacks the ability to approximate multiple functions simultaneously.
+However, language tasks are inherently diverse, often requiring the approximation of different functions based on the input.
+For instance, when summarizing, translating, or continuing the same text, the input functions are nearly identical, with only minor variations in the prompt.
+Without the ability to dynamically approximate functions based on the input, simply fitting a general function trend based on input will result in identical or similar outputs.

+To address this, LLMs must distinguish and adapt to these nearly identical functions, dynamically generating response functions based on the input.
+The MHA and residual mechanisms in Transformers equip LLMs with the ability to dynamically approximate relevant functions according to the input.
+Specifically, MHA allows for the dynamic adjustment of the weight parameters in UAT in response to the input, while the residual mechanism supports the dynamic approximation of bias terms.
+This theoretical foundation enables Transformer-based LLMs to handle a wide range of tasks, including translation, continuation, summarization, code generation, and solving mathematical problems.

+Furthermore, the MHA mechanism can capture global information (as shown in Figure \ref{fig:TF2M_O}, where each element in the output $\mathring{\mathbf{H}}'$ contains global information), which helps generate content that is consistent with the context.
+This is crucial for language understanding that requires extensive contextual information.
+In contrast, 1D convolution employs a sliding convolution learning strategy, where the learned content is somewhat influenced by the size of the convolution kernel, leading to a more fragmented learning approach (for more information, please refer to Appendix D).

-\subsection{What enables LLMs to possess ICL capability?}
+\subsection{What Enables LLMs to Possess ICL Capability?}